MOOI-Project-UvA/rule-editor/README.md

 **Frames**

 The **Frames** pane lists all created frames by type.
 You can filter frames by label using the search field at the top.
-Alternatively, you can switch to a network visualization, which shows how different frames are related.
-Switch between **List** and **Network** views using the provided radio buttons.

 **Edit**